 “RENT+: An Improved Method for Inferring Local Genealogical Trees from Haplotypes with Recombination”

-by Sajad Mirzaei and Yufeng Wu, Bioinformatics, in press, 2016.
-This paper improves RENT significantly.
+by Sajad Mirzaei and Yufeng Wu, Bioinformatics, 2016.
+Software accompaniment for :inferring local trees with recombinant population sequences.
+This paper improves RENT (my TCBB paper) significantly.

 REPdenovo Software for constructing consensus repeats directly from sequence reads without reference genomes or annotation.

 Paper: “REPdenovo: Inferring de novo repeat motifs from short sequence reads“, PLoS One, 2016.

 SVseq Software accompaniment for our paper (with my student Jin Zhang, Bioinformatics, 2012)